joedefen/crostini-kde-setup/README.md

 * **Enable Flatpak** - enables **Discover** flatpak app installs from the default flatpak repository
 	* NOTE: that snaps do not work so well yet on Crostini and thus not yet enabled with this tool
 * **Cleanup Flatpak** - recovers disk space after uninstalling flatpak apps (which Discover does not do automatically)
+* **Disable LibreOffice File Locking** - for LibreOffice to work on Google Drive, after installing LibreOffic, run  this to *partly* disable its incompatible file locking.
+You must also:
+    * be on a relatively up-to-date version of LibreOffice (e.g., via change Debian repository to **Unstable**.)
+    * in LibreOffice's Tools > Options > LibreOffice > Advanced > Open Expert Configuration, set:
+        * *UseLocking* to false
+        * *UseDocumentOOoLockFile* to false
 * For changing the Debian repository (from initially **Stable**):
     * **Testing** - newer, less stable software; you cannot to return to **Stable**.
     * **Unstable** - newest, least stable software; you may not be able